ChimeraTK/DeviceAccess/doc/change-requests/CR-008-daq-frame-dma-ring-buffer.md

 Aspect: overrun reporting.

 - Each channel declares a companion read-only overrun register in the JMAP (a flag or counter).
-The backend updates it when a ring overrun is detected, so the application can poll it after a frame read.
+An overrun occurs when the engine needs a free buffer but none is available (the consumers cannot keep up, or no push consumer runs).
+Complete and served frames are never overwritten, so the only loss is of whole frames; the backend updates the register whenever such a loss is detected, so the application can poll it after a frame read.

 Aspect: ring geometry derivation.

-- Block size auto-derived from the frame description (sum of the frame-relative regions, or the 2D register size), so one block holds one frame and a frame never spans blocks.
+- The block is the minimum contiguous unit handed to the engine; a frame occupies a contiguous run of blocks (reassembly walks `rxsof`..`rxeof`).
+For a known fixed frame size the block size is auto-derived from the frame description (sum of the frame-relative regions, or the 2D register size), so one block holds one frame.
+A variable-length frame (per-header length, which the JMAP format keeps expressible) spans the corresponding number of blocks.
   Ring depth is a scalar in the channel section.
 An explicit block-size override applies when the channel declares firmware-owned geometry.

 Aspect: Dummy backend mirror.